Best Picture Movie Marathon, Part 22

 The cultural conversation that surrounded The Exorcist, including the treatment the film gave to the Roman Catholic Church, helped it become the first horror movie to be nominated for a Best Picture Academy Award, one of the 10 Academy Awards it was nominated for.
 It was the highest-grossing R-rated horror film of all time until It in 2017 and it continues to affect audiences even 40+ years later.

 When this movie first hit theaters, there were reports of people having adverse physical reactions to it, including fainting, vomiting, heart attacks and miscarriages.
 Though it may not be the best film ever made, it’s still an experience that will haunt, if not take possession, of you.

-The Sting: Never trust boys this handsome.
+Never trust boys this handsome.